 - Assess the obstacles that result in academia working at a slower pace than industry.

 All these lessons learned should be considered while aligning the interests and objectives of your organisation with industry stakeholders.
-Aligning interests with SDGs could also be useful way to bridge conversation across many sectors
+Aligning interests with SDGs could also be a useful way to bridge conversation across many sectors

-Type of stakeholder can be very bureaucratic and opposing general resistance to change, RRI aspects shall be of direct interest to its researchers: mutual learning, access to know how on tools (i.e. JERRI self-assessment toolkit on ethical aspects), processes (interdisciplinary by nature) and the imperative requirement to adapt for a better and more responsible way of doing science as to better serve societal needs.
+Type of stakeholder can be very bureaucratic and opposing general resistance to change, RRI aspects shall be of direct interest to its researchers: mutual learning, access to know-how on tools (i.e. JERRI self-assessment toolkit on ethical aspects), processes (interdisciplinary by nature) and the imperative requirement to adapt for a better and more responsible way of doing science as to better serve societal needs.

-In engaging with academia, GRRIP sites are generally advised to use RRI most attractive specific RRI keys for researchers: ethics, Open access, gender and diversity to open a more holistic discussion on how to strengthen RPOs social role in the site territory of action.
+In engaging with academia, GRRIP sites are generally advised to use the most attractive specific RRI keys for researchers: ethics, Open access, gender and diversity to open a more holistic discussion on how to strengthen RPOs social role in the site territory of action.
 Ethics and Open Access is something that most researchers are very familiar with.
-By including these pillars when engaging with academia, discussions will be more easily facilitated due to researcher’s familiarity with specific RRI pillar.
-Even such approach has its benefits, we need to consider the benefits of more holistic approach to embedding RRI.
-By sticking to specific “more familiar” RRI keys we are retaining “status quo” with no chance of growth, by including other RRI keys through more holistic approach we are offering a way QH to grow.
+By including these pillars when engaging with academia, discussions will be more easily facilitated due to the researcher’s familiarity with specific RRI pillar.
+Even such an approach has its benefits, we need to consider the benefits of a more holistic approach to embedding RRI.
+By sticking to specific “more familiar” RRI keys we are retaining the “status quo” with no chance of growth, by including other RRI keys through a more holistic approach we are offering a way QH to grow.
 Considering other, not so “attractive”, RRI keys we offer openness and inclusiveness and a way to facilitate dialogue between different QH categories rather than choosing exclusively one RRI key that could be interesting to one QH category.

-Reflection workshops with focus groups can be organised to reflect on joint challenges/lessons/processes and create trust for sustained alliances with other RPOs, university and multi-spheres institutions.
-Identify regional and national champions to be brought forward and benchmarking on science quality as gender equality, transdisciplinary or open access.
+Reflection workshops with focus groups can be organised to reflect on joint challenges/lessons/processes and create a trust for sustained alliances with other RPOs, university and multi-spheres institutions.
+Identify regional and national champions to be brought forward and benchmarking on science quality as gender equality, transdisciplinary, or open access.
 GRRIP sites can propose to join forces among themselves as i.e establish a new role (i.e. Ethics adviser) co-founded and serving a network of institutions or organise joint training courses

-The close involvement of policy makers at different levels in the site RRI process, can help in identifying explicit (i.e. migration policies, work permits, statistics laws, etc.) and implicit policy instruments (i.e. funding programs, tax incentives, RRI assessment and indicators as a pre-requisite for national calls participation, etc.) that need to be strengthened or redefine to support the sites- use as pilots – for RRI structural change.
+The close involvement of policymakers at different levels in the site RRI process can help in identifying explicit (i.e. migration policies, work permits, statistics laws, etc.) and implicit policy instruments (i.e. funding programs, tax incentives, RRI assessment and indicators as a pre-requisite for national calls participation, etc.) that need to be strengthened or redefine to support the sites- use as pilots – for RRI structural change.